 The Youth Diabetes Prevention Program is a new program that is fulfilling a vital need for young people and families in Indiana.
 Our expert physicians have years of experience caring for children and adolescents with diabetes and understand how to deliver care specialized to them.

 Our pediatric specialists provide patient- and family-centered care for most related conditions.
 The links below provide more specific information about some, but not all, of the conditions that we treat.

 Experienced physicians from multiple departments treat young people in the Youth Diabetes Prevention Program.

 The Youth Diabetes Prevention Program takes referrals from primary care physicians from all over Indiana.
 We provide guidance to patients and physicians to help improve the health of adolescents and children.

 Physicians with the Youth Diabetes Prevention Program also perform advanced research on diabetes prevention and treatment in young people.

 Riley at IU Health works with referring physicians in Indiana and beyond.Refer A Patient

-Visit the Youth Diabetes Prevention Clinic at Indiana University School of Medicine for information about the latest research in the field of endocrinology.
+Visit the Youth Diabetes Prevention Clinic at Indiana University School of Medicine for information about the latest research in the field of pediatric endocrinology.